 4. Get room-darkening shades or curtains.

 Kids sense morning like sharks smell blood; the tiniest crack of daylight can wake even the hardest young sleeper.
 Keeping it dark in your child's room will encourage more sleep in the morning, something you'll want all year round.
-If you're not a fan of drapes, grab online coupons for custom blinds
+If you're not a fan of drapes, seek out custom blinds

 5. Consistency is key.